sagarshrestha24/k8s/kubeconfig-access-to specific-namespace.md

 # Create Kubernetes Service Accounts and Kubeconfigs
-Manually create a Kubernetes Service Account to use with Spinnaker.
-What Spinnaker needs to connect to Kubernetes

-When connecting Spinnaker to Kubernetes, Spinnaker needs the following:

-  A service account in the relevant Kubernetes cluster (or namespace in a cluster).
-In Kubernetes, a service account exists in a given namespace but may have access to other namespaces or to the whole clusterPermissions for the service account to create/read/update/delete objects in the relevant Kubernetes cluster (or namespace)
-  A kubeconfig that has access to the service account through a token or some other authentication method.

-The spinnaker-tools binary creates all of the above objects.
-See Add a Kubernetes Account Deployment Target in Spinnaker if you want to use the spinnaker-tools binary.
-Otherwise, if you want to create these objects manually or need to know what is going on, use this document.
-Attention

 This document primarily uses kubectl and assumes you have access to permissions that can create and/or update these resources in your Kubernetes cluster: